ruby-grape/grape/CONTRIBUTING.md

 Document any external behavior in the [README](README.md).

+You should also document code as necessary, using current code as examples.
+This project uses [YARD](https://yardoc.org/).
+You can run and preview the docs locally by [installing `yard`](https://yardoc.org/), running `yard server --reload` and view the docs at http://localhost:8808.

 #### Update Changelog

 Add a line to [CHANGELOG](CHANGELOG.md) under *Next Release*.
 Make it look like every other line, including your name and link to your Github account.